Health Indicator Report of Multiple Chronic Conditions

 Healthy People Objective: ECBP-10.7, Increase the number of community-based organizations (including local health departments, tribal health services, nongovernmental organizations, and State agencies) providing population-based primary prevention services: Chronic disease programsU.S.
 Target: 90.8 percent

-How Are We Doing?From 2011 and 2016, the estimated percentage of New Mexican adults ages 45 years and older who reported having multiple chronic conditions increased by more than 15 percent from 26.4 percent to 30.5 percent.
-In New Mexico in 2016, multiple chronic conditions were nearly twice as prevalent among senior adults than the middle-aged, with a rate of 41.5 percent for ages 65 and older compared to 23.4 percent for ages 45-64.
+How Are We Doing?From 2011 and 2017, the estimated percentage of New Mexican adults ages 45 years and older who reported having multiple chronic conditions varied a little each year, ranging from a low of 25.5 in 2013 to a high of 30.5 in 2016.
+Rates increased with age.
+In New Mexico in 2017, multiple chronic conditions were reported by 1 in 3 senior adults ages 65 and older compared to 1 in 5 middle-aged adults ages 45-64.
 Although increasing age is the strongest risk factor, multiple chronic conditions tend to be more common in communities and individuals with more risk factors and adverse social determinants of health.
 The data presented here, for example, show that adults who didn't graduate from college were more likely to report multiple chronic conditions than adults in the same age group who were college graduates.

-How Do We Compare With the U.S.?Currently, there are no comparable data available for the United States.
-However, published reports using a non-BRFSS data source with a very similar definition of 'Multiple Chronic Conditions' showed that the United States prevalence of multiple chronic conditions in 2009-2010 was 21.0 percent for ages 45-64 years compared to 37.2 percent for ages 65 years and older.
-These rates are very similar to the rates produced for the same age groups in New Mexico using 2011 BRFSS data.
+How Do We Compare With the U.S.?Currently, there are no comparable data available for the United States for the entire 2011-2017 time period.
+However, analysis of 2017 BRFSS data for the United States estimated the prevalence of multiple chronic conditions for ages 45-64 years as 20.8 percent compared to 40.2 percent for ages 65 years and older.
+The prevalence of multiple chronic conditions was very similar between New Mexico and the United States for ages 45-64 years, but was lower in New Mexico compared to the United States for ages 65 years and older.

 What Is Being Done?The New Mexico Chronic Disease Prevention Council, a statewide coalition, is working with diverse partners to implement the New Mexico Shared Strategic Plan for Chronic Disease Prevention and Control, which was recently updated for 2017-2021.
 Additionally, community and health care system partners throughout New Mexico are delivering the Chronic Disease Self-Management Program (CDSMP) in English and Spanish, providing skill building crucial to managing one or more chronic conditions.
 CDSMP is one of several programs offered through Paths to Health NM.
 All programs are designed to help adults gain the confidence and skills they need to better manage or prevent chronic health conditions or injuries.